ulfschneider/ulf.website/content/posts/2024-01-05-swapping-handlebars.md

   - sports
   - strael
 ---
-Jack recognized I changed the handlebars on my Strael and swapped the Ritchey Streem for a Zipp Service Course.
+Jack noticed I changed the handlebars on my Strael and swapped the Ritchey Streem for a Zipp Service Course.
 Jack [asked why I did that](/2023-11-26-rural-paderborn-plateu/), and that is a good question, because the change has a story.

 My initial decision for the Streem came because: